 For successful visualization of the colon and rectum, it must be clean and free of accumulated feces.
 It is, therefore, critical that you follow the instructions given by your doctor to prepare your gut.

 Without proper preparation, it may not be successful, and it may require repeating the entire process.
 So we need to change the food habit.
 I have discussed on Diet before colonoscopy in my other post which is necessary for proper colon prep.

 How is it Performed?

-Your doctor removes the abnormal growths in the inner wall of the colon, called polyps.
+Your doctor removes the abnormal growths in the inner wall, called polyps.
 Then he sends it to a pathological laboratory to test for signs of cancer.
 Polyps are common and usually soft, but most colorectal cancers begin as hard polyps.
 So it is always a good idea to test hard polyps.

-You may require a Biopsy (examination of internal tissue) for the abnormal tissues found in the walls of the colon.
+You may require a Biopsy (examination of internal tissue) for the abnormal tissues found in the walls.
 Sometimes this causes bleeding during removal of polyps, which can be stopped employing accelerated electrons (electric probe).

 The whole process takes approximately 30 minutes to an hour.